 RAs do not issue or cause the issuance of Secure Server Certificates.
-Some RAs MAY be enabled to perform validation of some or all of the subject identity information but are not able to undertake domain control validation.
+Some RAs MAY be enabled to perform validation of some or all of the subject identity information but are not able to undertake domain control validation for any certificate type.